I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 Introduction:

 EDUCATIONAL USE ONLY:

-Early in development this project is not complete.
+Early in development this project is not complete !

 This is my project to create a virus written in only python that will completely destroy you(theoretically) any help/suggestions is appreciated.
 I already know my code is formatted teribbly, i am working on it and also i am trying to make my script very noob friendly.
 I will also have a obfuscated live exe for you too test on a virtual machine or to try and deobfuscate goodluck with that.